MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Google Chrome includes a Hardware-enforced Stack Protection security feature.
+  Microsoft Edge includes a Hardware-enforced Stack Protection security feature.
 This feature may result in the browser crashing unexpectedly in cases that do not represent an attempt to compromise the browser's security.

 Using this policy, you may control the behavior of the Hardware-enforced Stack Protection feature after a crash triggered by this feature is encountered.

 Set this policy to 'Disable' to disable the feature.

-Set this policy to 'DisableUntilUpdate' to disable the feature until Google Chrome updates next time.
+Set this policy to 'DisableUntilUpdate' to disable the feature until Microsoft Edge updates next time.

 Set this policy to 'Enable' to keep the feature enabled.